Attack of the clones: Sperm-stealing Prussian carp threaten to overwhelm Alberta waterways

-The discovery of wild goldfish the size of dinner plates in a St. Albert storm pond is just the latest appearance of invasive fish in rivers and lakes across the province.
+The discovery of wild goldfish the of dinner plates in a St. Albert storm pond is just the latest appearance of invasive fish in rivers and lakes across the province.

 A genetic cousin to the invasive Asian goldfish, Prussian carp have been fished out of waterways from the Red Deer River to the Bow River.